benwilcock/python-cloudfoundry-demo/labs/apm/APM-Lab.md

 > Note that for this Python application, it's not actually necessary to have the New Relic service bound to your app in the Cloud Foundry.
 Therefore, the app should still run and output APM stats even in PCF DEV.
 If this were a Java or PHP application the process would be simpler as all that is required is for the New Relic service to be available to the app in Cloud Foundry, but this service is not available in PCF DEV.

+## Helping hand

+- There are sample files for the `newrelic.ini`, `Procfile` and `requirements.txt` in the same folder as this lab.

+- A New Relic Python Agent Logfile already exists in the PyCarsAPI application folder, see `/logs/newrelic-python-agent.log`

 ## Troubleshooting

 If you have issues try the following:-

 - Make sure you can login to New Relic using the 'Manage' link in PWS.

-- Set the newrelic log level to debug in the newrelic.ini file.
+- Set the log level to debug in the `newrelic.ini` file.

-- Validate the configuration in the newrelic.ini by running the validator:-
+- Validate the configuration in the newrelic.ini by running the validator and then looking at the log output:-

     ````bash
     $ cf push -c "newrelic-admin validate-config newrelic.ini - stdout"
+    $ cf logs pycarsapi --recent
     ````

+    The validator sends data to new relic under the application name **Python Agent Test**.
+This can take a few minutes to appear (it's not meant to be completely realtime).

+    > Note: You could also run the application and assuming it starts you could use cf ssh pycarsapi to have a look in the /app/logs/newrelic-python-agent.log.

   Remember to `cf push -c null` afterwards to reset your push command settings.